djourd1/trainR2022/content/en/tidyverse/Chapter1/01RowsandColumns.md

 {{< /spoiler >}}

-## Chaining data treatments: selecting and sorting rows {#select-sort-rows}
+## Chaining data manipulation: selecting and sorting rows {#select-sort-rows}

-You have been introduced to the chaining of commands.
 Let's develop a more complex example.

 You want to show the countries with the highest 2007 GDP per capita of the African continent, and limit your results to the first six countries.